-As with most countries, there are certain requirements expats must meet before working in France.
+As with most countries, there are certain requirements expats must meet before they can work in France.
 These may vary depending on the expat's country of origin.
 Citizens of the European Economic Area (EEA) and Switzerland don’t require work permits to find employment in France.

-Non-EU nationals must usually go through a complicated application process for the right to employment in France.
+Non-EEA nationals must usually go through a complicated application process for the right to employment in France.
 There's also a limitation on the number of job categories open to non-European foreigners.
-As such work permits in France are notoriously difficult for expats to get.
+As such, work permits in France are notoriously difficult for expats to get.

 Eligibility for a work permit in France is related to employment status, and it's usually necessary for expats to find employment before relocating.
 Expats may need to rely on their prospective employer to obtain the permit on their behalf.

 Expats looking for employment in France may also need to prove that their skills are unique and can't be found among EEA nationals, which can be a troublesome task.
 Patience is a valuable asset, as expats in France are bound to experience the country’s infamous bureaucratic process first-hand.

 Expats planning to work in France for longer than three months are required to have a long-stay visa, which can only be applied for after their prospective work contract is sent to the French Ministry of Labour for approval.
 Once the contract has been reviewed and approved an appointment can be made to apply for the visa.
 Expats arriving in France on a long-stay work visa are required to register with the Office Français de l’Immigration et de l’Intégration (French Office of Immigration and Integration).